Kim-Lancaster/yellow-ball-project/logs/daily_log.md

 #Daily log: (from newest to oldest)

+### 2025-07-16
+**Hours Worked:** 4
+**From Last Time:** Build issues for the vm
+**What I Did:** Solved the build issues.
+Solution: the files had to be commited to the local repo to survive the flake-source copy.
+Immediately ran into an issue with pushing my private ssh key to the remote repo.
+Solved this stupid mistake by scrubbing the history and creating new keys.
+Ran into the same build issue again because my public ssh keys has not been commited to the local repo - they are in the .gitignore file.
+Solution: when back and forced the commit for the public key, built the vm, then used git rm --cached to keep it local but remove it from what will be pushed.
+This worked.
+**Open questions:**
+**Next steps:** Run the VM successfully

+### 2025-07-15
+**Hours Worked:** 2
+**From Last Time:**
+**What I Did:** Did work getting the vm configuration correct inside the flake file.
+Had a lot of errors regarding the build.
+Did not solve this build issue.
+**Open questions:** What is causing the build issue **Next steps:** Keep working on the build

 ### 2025-07-11
 **Hours Worked:** 3
 **From Last Time:** Started on the VM on my PC